 Precision and EPA signed an Administrative Settlement Agreement and Order on Consent on May 3, 2012.
 On July 30, 2012, Precision's contractor, Arcadis U.S. Inc, submitted a new Response Action Plan, detailing ongoing activities.
 Multiple rounds of calcium polysulfide injections were conducted between Fall 2012 and Fall 2018.

-Post injection sampling will be conducted in January 2021.
-Sampling of surface water in Ackerly Creek, residential wells, and all semiannual sampling groundwater monitoring wells.
+Sampling of surface water in Ackerly Creek, residential wells, and all semiannual sampling groundwater monitoring wells will continue.
 EPA will collect split samples of Ackerly Creek.
-Any locations determined to still contain calcium polysulfide solution will not be sampled.
+Any injection well locations determined to still contain calcium polysulfide solution will not be sampled.

 The lagoon treatment system and seep shed treatment system will continue operation.
 Systems will be maintained monthly including sample collection.

-Semiannual sampling will be conducted in April 2021.
+Bi-Annual surface water sampling will be conducted in January 2023.